tyxla/Gravity-Forms-Multiple-Form-Instances/readme.txt

 1. That's it.
 You're ready to go!

 == Changelog ==

+= 1.1 =
+Integrated custom CSS class, containing the original form ID for easy styling.
+Integrated a tests framework.
+Added a complete set of unit tests to reach 98% test coverage.
+Improved code and made it compatible with the WordPress Coding Standards.
+Minor replacement fix.
+Readme improvements.
+Integrated Travis CI and Scrutinizer CI.

 = 1.0.15 =
 Added support for the page "Next" button conditional logic.